-As you may know, I love hosting virtual tea parties, dishing about Downton Abbey, featuring a new “Downton” era recipe.
+As you may know, I love hosting virtual tea parties, featuring a new “Downton” era recipe you could serve at tea.
 Refer to my Online Guide to Afternoon Tea, helpful in understanding traditions and recipes to help you host your own tea party with family and friends.

-This week’s treat are rhubarb puffs, a great little bite which is the cross between a muffin and a biscuit.
+This week’s treat is rhubarb puffs, a great little bite that is the cross between a muffin and a biscuit.
 Great at tea, brunch or breakfast.